quorten/EddyWebViewer/README.md

 EddyWebViewer
 =============

-This is the source code for the eddy webviewer
+This is the source code for the eddy webviewer.
+The purpose of this project is to create a fluid and interactive webviewer to replace our existing MATLAB viewer (https://github.com/jfaghm/OceanEddies/tree/master/tracks_viewer)